 Membership

+The membership of the group is not fixed, particularly the representation of Technology Providers.

+General membership

+General membership is determined by a specific function, i.e. one representative plus deputy per stakeholder.
+The voting right is bound to the stakeholder representative and may be executed by the deputy only if the representative is not present at a meeting.

+Additionally, any chair and co-chair of an appointed Task Force (see section 3.1) will be automatically become members of the TCB for the lifespan of the Task Force.
+A Task Force is not a stakeholder, and therefore will not have voting rights.

+Group Membership is recorded in the TCB wiki (see section 6.2), and will automatically come with a subscription to the TCB mailing list.
+The converse is not true, i.e. anyone may be subscribed to the TCB mailing list for practical purposes, but that does not imply any TCB membership.

+Technology Provider membership

-The membership of the group is not fixed – in particular the representation from the technology providers will vary over time as the technology used within the production infrastructure changes.
-There are two criteria relating to the selection of technology provider:
+The representation from Technology Providers will vary over time as the technology used within the production infrastructure changes.
+There are two criteria relating to the selection of Technology Provider:

 They must have an established collaborative relationship with EGI.
 This is generally expressed in a Memorandum of Understanding (MoU)

 They are delivering, or have agreed to deliver, components into the EGI Technology Roadmap (software which may enter UMD).
 This will have been specified in a Service Level Agreement (SLA).
 SLA will be signed between EGI.eu and the technology provider in order for the technical provider to be eligible for the membership of TCB.

-Each voting member is entitled to nominate a deputy.
-A deputy can only vote if the full member is not available

-The list of members and deputies is maintained on the TCB wiki (see Section 6.2)

 Chair

 The Chair will be the EGI.eu CTO.